fabricelacharme/ColorSlider/README.md

 ThumbInnerColor           | Gets or sets the inner color of the thumb.
 ThumbPenColor             | Gets or sets the color of the thumb pen.
 BarInnerColor             | Gets or sets the inner color of the bar.
-BarPenColorTop            | Gets or sets the color of the top of the bar on the right of the thumb BarPenColorBottom         | Gets or sets the color of the bottom of the bar on the right of the thumb BarPenColorElapsedTop     | Gets or sets the color of the top of the bar on the left of the thumb BarPenColorElapsedBottom  | Gets or sets the color of the bottom of the bar on the left of the thumb ElapsedInnerColor         | Gets or sets the inner color of the bar on the left of the thumb.
+BarPenColorTop            | Gets or sets the color of the top of the bar BarPenColorBottom         | Gets or sets the color of the bottom of the bar BarPenColorElapsedTop     | Gets or sets the color of the top of the elapsed BarPenColorElapsedBottom  | Gets or sets the color of the bottom of the elapsed ElapsedInnerColor         | Gets or sets the inner color of the elapsed.

 Ticks | signification